-9.5.10 Ball In Spokes
+14B.7.10 Ball In Spokes

-If the ball gets stuck between the spokes of someone's unicycle, the opposing team gets a free shot (not a 6.5m penalty).
+If the ball gets stuck between the spokes of someone's unicycle, the opposing team gets a free shot (not a 6.5 m penalty).

-9.6 Fouls
+14B.8 Fouls

-9.6.1 General Considerations
+14B.8.1 General Considerations

 All players must take care not to endanger others.
 The game is non-contact: the opponents and their unicycles may not be touched.
 The players must take care not to hit an opponent with their stick, especially after a shot.
-Only in the vicinity of the ball, they may touch an opponent's stick with their stick to block them.
+Only in the vicinity of the ball may a player touch an opponent's stick with their stick to block them.
 However, this contact may not be hard.
 It is illegal to turn the blade of the stick upside down in order to hook into an opponent's stick.
 Raising the opponent's stick is allowed in principle, if not done using exaggerated roughness.
-If the opponent's stick is raised above the height of their hips, it is always considered exaggerated roughness.
+If the opponent's stick is raised to a high stick (see section 14B.10.4), it is always considered exaggerated roughness.
 Intentional delay of the game is not permitted.

-9.6.2 Right Of Way
+14B.8.2 Right Of Way